How to Choose a Freelance Niche: The Essential Guide

 1. Work people already pay you for

-2. Problems you’ve already solved
+2. Problems you have already solved

 3. Outcomes you can point to with numbers